 Your computer includes tools provided by HP to help you safeguard your information and retrieve it if ever needed.

 Creating backups

-- 1. Create restore media immediately after you set up the computer. - 2.
-As you add files, routinely create a backup of your system and personal information.
+- 1. Create restore media immediately after you set up the computer.
+For more information, see Performing a system recovery on page 57. - As you add files, routinely create a backup of your system and personal information.